-Sabrina Clarke is a composer, theorist, and pianist based in Philadelphia, PA.
-She is currently a Visiting Full-Time Instructor of Music Theory at West Chester University of Pennsylvania.
+Sabrina Clarke is a composer, theorist, pianist, and full-time Instructor of Music Theory at West Chester University of Pennsylvania.
 She has previously taught courses in music theory, history, composition, and appreciation at Temple University (Philadelphia) and Rowan University (Glassboro, New Jersey), and was an Adjunct Assistant Professor of Music Theory at the University of Delaware (Newark).
 She is in demand as a private instructor of theory, musicianship, composition, piano, and beginning voice, and has a bustling studio of private students in the Philadelphia area.

 Sabrina completed her Ph.D. in Music Studies at Temple University's Boyer College of Music and Dance in 2016, with a focus in composition and theory, and emphases in piano and teaching in higher education.
 She completed a two-part dissertation with both theory and composition components.
 Her cross-disciplinary theory dissertation explores how Italian composer Luigi Dallapiccola's musical language shows the influence of the nonlinear narratives and temporal ideologies utilized by authors James Joyce and Marcel Proust.
 The composition component is a short concerto for narrator, piano, and chamber orchestra inspired by specific excerpts from James Joyce's Ulysses.
 In 2015, Sabrina was a recipient of the Presser Graduate Music Award, a $10,000 grant which funded archival research at the Fondo Luigi Dallapiccola at the Archivio Contemporaneo Bonsanti in Florence, Italy and the Dallapiccola/Dwight Collection at the Library of Congress in Washington, DC.
 She is an alumnus of the European American Musical Alliance Nadia Boulanger Institute at La Schola Cantorum (Paris, France) where she earned distinction for harmony.
 She is also a member of the prestigious Phi Beta Kappa and Pi Kappa Lambda societies.